emer/axon/examples/pvlv/README.md

 * give up not happening in extinction -- maint staying active -- need to re-figure out these params, and document in the PVLV.md

-* too bouncy on re-acq -- losing maint in neg guys -- makes sense actually.  but something else going on too?

 * Kir = 10 not working? but now working? what is the deal?
 * add dopamine-kir disinhib for more activity dynamics?
 - not well supported by data -- other channels involved.  maybe ACh modulates Kir tho?

 * why is nCycles == 300 not getting good DA?  where does it go?

-* BLA acq is very fast -- can we slow that down?
-I guess part of that is baseline novelty

 * MtxGo is over-active -- partial random looked good -- maybe go back to that.

 * better at keeping No active -- add more scale there to balance better.

 # DONE

+* BLA acq is very fast -- can we slow that down?
+I guess part of that is baseline novelty

 * vspatch needs better learning (still, again!): nonlinear DA learning (some mix of ACh and DA?) such that lrate is higher until it actually matches.